Fernando Holiday: Controversies

 In 2018, politician Ciro Gomes called Fernando Holiday a "capitão do mato" (Bush captain, a Black hunter of runaway slaves; akin to Uncle Tom).
 In an interview with Rádio Jovem Pan, while presenting his political proposals, Ciro, without being asked about Fernando Holiday, said:

 Holiday said on video that he wants to sue him.
 On 12 July 2018, a police investigation was opened to investigate the nature of the allegations.
 In 2019, Gomes was convicted and ordered to pay R$38,000 in moral damages.

 Personal life

 Holiday is a Roman Catholic convert from Evangelical Protestantism and due to his religious faith he abstains himself from relationships.
 He is a gay man.
 Holiday is against the practice of abortion and proposed a law to restrict it.

 Alleged murder attempt

-On 26 December 2018 there was a session in the City Hall of São Paulo in which Mr. Holiday voted for the approval of pension reform that negatively impacted tens of thousands of city workers.
+On 26 December 2018 there was a session in the City Hall of São Paulo in which Holiday voted for the approval of pension reform that negatively impacted tens of thousands of city workers.
 Holiday was the rapporteur of this project.
 The vote sparked protests.
 Moments after approval, Holiday alleged that he had suffered an attempted murder while in his office.
 On this day Holiday posted a photo on his Twitter account which showed a hole supposedly caused by a gunshot.
 The Civil Police investigated the case but found it inconclusive, due to lack of material evidence.